pasky/michi/README.md

   * Support for early passing and GTP stone status protocol.
   * gogui visualization support.
   * Group/liberty tracking in the board position implementation.

-  * Two or more liberty semeai reading in playouts.
+If you would like to increase the strength of the program, the lowest hanging fruit is likely:

+  * Tune parameters using Rémi Coulom's CLOP.
   * Simple time management.
-  * Probability distribution playouts.
-  * Tune parameters using CLOP.
+(See the Pachi paper.)
+  * Pondering (search game tree during opponent's move) support.
+  * Make it faster - either by optimizations (see group tracking above) or 1:1 rewrite in a faster language.
+  * Two/three liberty semeai reading in playouts.
+(See also CFG patterns.)
+  * Tsumego improvements - allow single-stone selfatari only for throwins and detect nakade shapes.
+  * Try true probability distribution playouts + Rémi Coulom's MM patterns.

-(One of the things I would hope to inspire is rewrite of the same algorithm in different, faster programming languages - hopefully seeing a done real-world thing is easier than developing it from scratch.
+(Most of the mistakes Michi makes is caused by the awfully low number of playouts; I believe that with 20× speedup, which seems very realistic, the same algorithm could easily get to KGS 4k on 19×19.
+One of the things I would hope to inspire is rewrite of the same algorithm in different, faster programming languages; hopefully seeing a done real-world thing is easier than developing it from scratch.
 What about a Go engine in the Go language?)